Magnetic injection photocurrents in valley polarized states of twisted bilayer graphene: Electronic spectrum of TBG

-\textit{Heavy fermion model} - To compute the photocurrent spectrum in the correlated states we consider the topological heavy fermion model (THFM) of TBG \cite{Song22}, which is a faithful representation of the continuum model \cite{dosSantos12,Bistritzer11} that separates the degrees of freedom into localized, strongly interacting states $f$ and extended, topological states $c$ (see Fig. \ref{fig:sketch}(a)).
-The single-particle THFM is given by:
+We start with the Hamiltonian of the THFM~\cite{Song22}, which is a faithful representation of the continuum model \cite{dosSantos12,Bistritzer11} that separates the degrees of freedom into localized, strongly interacting states $f$ and extended, topological states $c$ (see Fig. \ref{fig:sketch}(a)).
+The single-particle THFM Hamiltonian is given by: